Are you starting or seeking funding for your small business, but feel stymied by the financial aspects? You’re far from alone.

 In the past, the only way to get your home equity without moving out of your house was to take out a home equity loan or line of credit.
 For business owners, that can be scary.
 If you end up not being able to pay back that loan, you could lose your business and your home.

 EasyKnock has an alternative.
-It's called Sell and Stay, and it exists to meet the needs of homeowners who need money but might not qualify as borrowers.
+It’s called Sell & Stay, and it exists to meet the needs of homeowners who need money but might not qualify as borrowers.

-Because Sell and Stay isn't a loan, you don't have to submit proof of income or a credit score.
+Because Sell & Stay isn’t a loan, you don’t have to submit proof of income or a credit score.
 Your equity speaks for you, and it turns into liquid capital to help you get your business moving.
-It's one of the most creative business funding options, but it's also one of the safest.
+It’s one of the most creative ways to get funding for your small business, but it’s also one of the safest.